TheNewC0der-24/TheNewC0der-24/README.md

 ---

 ## About ME
-I am Bhavya Khurana and I'm a Frontend Developer.
+I am Bhavya Khurana and I'm a Frontend Developer from Jaypee University of Engineering and Technology, Guna, India.
+I am in my final year of my bachelors program, majoring in Computer Science.
+Furthermore, I have been working on web based development project and frontend related tech like **React.JS**.
+I am constantly working on improving my skill as a software engineer.

-An incessant learner and A keen observer, Skilled in Computer Science, Web Development, and Databases.
+I am An incessant learner and A keen observer, Skilled in Computer Science, Web Development, and Databases.
 Always ready to learn something new and apply it in real-life Scenarios.
 Open to Opportunities related to Web Development.

 I'm on track to learning more about Web-Development, C++, Python, and JavaScript.